karlstolley/drc-accessible-images/README.md

       this photo of my flower box... <!-- ...and so on -->
     </p>

-Having put all of that ARIA-enhanced semantic HTML in place to make the page more accessible on a structural level, let’s look at how CSS can be used to style those elements for sighted users.
+This is a very strong piece of markup.
+And note that it is entirely HTML: no special JavaScript is required to make all of this work in tandem to make for a more accessible page.
+Having put that ARIA-enhanced semantic HTML in place to make the page more accessible on a structural level, let’s look at how CSS can be used to style those elements for sighted users.
+There should also be some light JavaScript put in place to assist older, less capable browsers like Internet Explorer.

 ## Foundational Styling for Older Browsers and Newer Semantics